gruntwork-io/boilerplate/README.md

 values `"true"` or `"false"`.

 See the [Skip Files](#skip-files) section for more info.

+**Engines**: Use *engines* to specify files in the template folder that should be rendered with an alternative templating engine.
+The `path` field is the relative path from the template folder root (where the `boilerplate.yml` file is defined) of the file that should use the alternative template engine.

+See the [Alternative Template Engines (EXPERIMENTAL)](#alternative-template-engines-experimental) section for more info.

 **Hooks**: Boilerplate provides hooks to execute arbitrary shell commands.
 There are two types of hooks: